Chamekhameni/TwitterDataset/README.md

 # Context
-This dataset is part of a thesis conducted at the MIRACL research laboratory, focusing on sentiment analysis within the agricultural sector.
-Our dataset is enriched through collaboration with agricultural experts from the National Agronomic Institute of Tunisia (INAT), to identify sentiment polarities and ensure the annotation process.
+This dataset was developed as part of an academic research project, focusing on sentiment analysis within the agricultural sector.
+Our dataset is enriched through collaboration with agricultural experts from a National Agronomic Institute, to identify sentiment polarities and ensure the annotation process.
 --> To address the current lack of datasets in this field, we propose a method for constructing such datasets by collecting and annotating tweets related to pest control and crop diseases in agriculture.

 # How was it collected?